 What is WGR?
 A brief history of the magazine that cannot be named

 In late 1983, I started irregular publication of a print magazine (you remember those, they were made of paper), whose full name I am not legally allowed to use anymore.
 It had the initials WGR, frequently referenced on many of the pages on our site, as many of the articles here originated in the magazine.
 The first ten issues were produced on a 1982 vintage IBM PC, and stored on 5-1/2" floppy disks (it's a miracle the original files still exist).
-The earliest issues were printed on a daisy wheel printer (essentially a computer-controlled typewriter) with graphics pasted in; only the last few issues were laser-printed with more modern fonts and graphics.
-(Some people criticized the early issues for their plain appearance, which is funny since some of the critics were producing publications on dot matrix printers).
+The earliest issues were printed on a daisy wheel printer (essentially a computer-controlled typewriter) with graphics pasted in; only the final issue was laser-printed with more modern fonts and graphics.
+(Some people criticized the early issues for their plain appearance, which is funny since some of those critics were producing publications on dot matrix printers).

 At its peak, right before it folded, it had a circulation of well over 300, scattered all over the world (about 25 countries besides the US).
 The magazine lost money over its run and was barely turning a profit even at the end.
 On March 17, 2000 (a Friday afternoon), I received an e-mail from an organization (which I will not name) who claimed my title infringed on their trademark (possibly true; though in 16 years of operation I did not even know their organization existed).
 They also made a completely false and baseless accusation of copyright infringement.
 Without any legal representation, I asked knowledgable friends for advice, but I was told that I could well lose a trademark lawsuit and be liable for substantial damages.
 I had no option but to suspend publication.
 I never heard anything from the organization since, though I found that they wanted to use my title for a publication of their own.